UPDATED EVERY SUNDAY

-Forty-six percent (46%) of men believe the country is heading in the right direction along with 41% of women.
-Among voters under 35, 38% are confident in the country’s direction.
-That increases to 44% among senior citizens (see crosstab results).
+Forty-nine percent (49%) of men believe the country is heading in the right direction along with 40% of women (see crosstab results).

-Additionally, 16% of all voters now trust the federal government to do the right thing most or all of the time.
-Forty-five percent (45%) rarely or never trust it.
+Additionally, 18% of all voters now trust the federal government to do the right thing most or all of the time.
+Forty-three percent (43%) rarely or never trust it.
 In between are 39% who trust the federal government some of the time.

 We provide daily updates on the president’s job approval and the generic congressional ballot.
 We also provide weekly updates of economic confidence and frequent updates on health care, immigration, Congress, the Supreme Court, and trust in government.